KipCollo/Frontend-Revision/Angular/cli/Readme.md

 --browsers, --colors, --reporters, --port, --log-level - Those arguments are passed directlY to karma.

 13. ng version - Outputs the version of angular-cli,node and the operating system.

+## Ng build

+The command can be used to build a project of type "application" or "library".
+When used to build a library, a different builder is invoked, and only the ts-config, configuration, and watch options are applied.
+All other options apply only to building applications.

+## Ng serve

+ng serve — This command builds, deploy, serves and every time watches your code changes. if find any change in code it builds and serves that code automatically.
+How do Angular builds?
+After coding our Angular apps using TypeScript, we use the Angular CLI command to build the app.

+## Ng generate

+ng generate is used to create the component in angular project.
+These are the two main ways to generate a new component in Angular: using ng g c <component_name>, and using ng generate component <component_name>.
+Using either of these two commands, the new component can be generated pretty easily and followed by the suitable component name of your choice.

+## Ng test

+ng test is used to runs unit tests in angular project.

+`ng test <project> [options]` | `ng t <project> [options]`

+## Ng e2e

+End-to-end testing (E2E) of Angular applications is performed using the Protractor testing framework, which is created by the Angular team themselves.
+Protractor can perform end to end tests on Angular applications that are running in a real browser by interacting with it, similar to that of an end-user.

+## Ng new

+`$ ng new [name]`

+That’s the default usage of the command and creating a new project folder with name.
+The project which is created in that folder is containing:

+The default Angular project, All dependencies installed in node_modules folder , Testing files for each components

+## Schematics

+A schematic is a template-based code generator that supports complex logic.
+It is a set of instructions for transforming a software project by generating or modifying code.